Overview

 TemplateManager | Holds template anchors and fields.
 Blocks writes to locked regions. |

-SuggestionOverlay | Shows pending agent diffs and the accept/reject controls. |
+SuggestionOverlay | Renders pending agent diffs in the editor and routes review to the revisions surface. |

 Runtime Topology